-5.13.1 SLHD requires all its services to carry out Data Protection Impact Assessments (DPIAs) when they introduce new technology or changes to the processing of personal data.
+6.13.1 SLHD requires all its services to carry out Data Protection Impact Assessments (DPIAs) when they introduce new technology or changes to the processing of personal data.
 The assessment identifies the risk to privacy from the customer's perspective and what steps can be taken to reduce this wherever possible whilst providing a service to the customer.
 We will consult users.
-We will publish DPIAs on our website.
 We will treat them as living documents to be revised and updated whenever necessary.

-5.14 Information Security
+6.14 Information Security

-- 5.14.1 SLHD has an Information Security policy.
-The purpose of this policy is to take appropriate technical and organisational measures to protect personal data. - 5.14.2 SLHD obtains independent assurance of its information security and complies with the information security standards of the Public Service Network. - 5.14.3 SLHD has government Cyber Essentials accreditation and SLHD meets the standards of PCI-DSS, which is the standard for protecting credit and debit card payments.
+- 6.14.1 SLHD has an Information Security policy.
+The purpose of this policy is to take appropriate technical and organisational measures to protect personal data. - 6.14.2 SLHD obtains independent assurance of its information security and complies with the information security standards of the Public Service Network. - 6.14.3 SLHD has government Cyber Essentials accreditation and SLHD meets the standards of PCI-DSS, which is the standard for protecting credit and debit card payments.

-5.15 Breaches Principles
+6.15 Breaches Principles

-- 5.15.1 SLHD tries hard to prevent information breaches, but when these occur, there is an incident reporting procedure.
-Breaches are reported to the relevant Director, Headof Service our SIRO and Chief Executive.
-Volumes and themes are also presented to our executive management team and Board and Doncaster Council's SIRO Board. - 5.15.2 Where a breach is a serious risk to the rights and freedoms of anyone, it will be reported to the Information Commissioner and the affected individual(s) within 72 hours.
+- 6.15.1 SLHD tries hard to prevent information breaches, but when these occur, there is an incident reporting procedure.
+Breaches are reported to the relevant Director, Head of Service our SIRO and Chief Executive.
+Volumes and themes are also presented to our executive management team, Audit and Risk Committee and City of Doncaster Council's SIRO Board. - 6.15.2 Where a breach is a serious risk to the rights and freedoms of anyone, it will be reported to the Information Commissioner and the affected individual(s) within 72 hours.

-5.16 Data Protection Officer
+6.16 Data Protection Officer

-- 5.16.1 SLHD has appointed a Data Protection Officer as required by law.
-Their role will be to ensure the compliance of SLHD with data protection law. - 5.16.2 The Data Protection Officer can be contacted at: DPO@Stlegerhomes.co.uk
+- 6.16.1 SLHD has appointed a Data Protection Officer as required by law.
+Their role will be to ensure the compliance of SLHD with data protection law. - 6.16.2 The Data Protection Officer can be contacted at: DPO@Stlegerhomes.co.uk and investigated by the relevant Service Manager.
+The Customer Relations Team contact details are below:

-5.17 How to exercise your rights
+6.17 How to exercise your rights

-5.17.1 If, as a staff member you think you have breached, or as a customer you think we have breached data protection, you can let us know.
+6.17.1 If, as a staff member you think you have breached, or as a customer you think we have breached data protection, you can let us know.
 You can also contact us to exercise any of your rights listed previously in this policy.
-This will be coordinated by knowledgeable staff in our Customer Relations Team and investigated by a Head of Service.
+This will be coordinated by knowledgeable staff in our Customer Relations Team

-The Customer Relations Team, St Leger Homes of Doncaster, St Leger House,
+The Customer Relations Team, St Leger Homes of Doncaster, Civic Office Waterdale Doncaster DN1 3BU